How to Reset Tire Pressure Light

 TPMS Light on Dash

 Refilling your tire is an easy service you can complete during Westlake commutes.
 Your tire pressure monitoring system (TPMS) is an essential safety feature that alerts you to low tire pressure, but it may remain on after inflating your tires.
 Wondering, “Why is my TPMS light on?” or “Why do I have a flashing tire pressure light?”
-Learn how to reset a tire pressure light below and contact our service center at Ken Ganley Honda if you have any questions.
+Learn how to reset a tire pressure light below and contact our service center at Ken Ganley Honda North Olmsted if you have any questions.

 Resetting a Tire Pressure Light